dadrian/https-upgrade/explainer.md

 need consideration include:
 * **Subresources**: HTTPS Upgrade only affects main-frame navigations.
-  Subresource upgrades are controlled by the user agent's policies on mixed content (i.e. autoupgrading passive mixed content).
+  Subresource upgrades are controlled by the user agent's policies on Blockable and Upgradeable mixed content (i.e. autoupgrading Upgradeable mixed content).
 A page that is upgraded to HTTPS should follow existing policies for mixed content.
 * **URL bar navigations**: Navigations to URLs typed into the URL bar are left to the discretion of the user agent, which may already upgrade unschemed navigations.
 User agents may choose to treat URLs entered with an explicit